Power Up

 Duration:

-This project is undertaken with the financial support of the Government of Canada, provided through Global Affairs Canada, and the generous Canadian public
+This project was undertaken with the financial support of the Government of Canada, provided through Global Affairs Canada, and the generous Canadian public.

 USING TECHNOLOGY